tyc0/integrations/packages/gcp/docs/README.md

 #### Recommendations

 Elastic recommends using Credentials File as in this method, so the credential information doesn’t leave your Google Cloud Platform environment.
 When using Credentials Json the information is stored in Elasticsearch, and the access is controlled based on policy permissions or access to underlying Elasticsearch data.

+## Logs Collection Configuration

+You need to create a few dedicated Google Cloud resources before start collecting logs.

+You need one or more of the following:

+- Log Sink
+- Pub/Sub Topic
+- Subscription

+Elastic recommends separate Pub/Sub topics for each of the log types, so that they can be parsed and stored in a specific data stream.

+Here’s an example on how to collect Audit Logs with a Pub/Sub topic and a subscription using Log Router in the Google cloud console.

+At a high level the steps required are:

+- Visit "Logging" > "Log Router" > "Create Sink" and provide a sink name and description.
+- In "Sink destination", select "Cloud Pub/Sub topic" as the sink service.
+Select an existing topic or Create a topic.
+Note the topic name, as it will be provided in the Topic field in the Elastic agent configuration.
+- If you created a new topic, then you must remember to go to that topic and create a subscription for it.
+A subscription directs messages on a topic to subscribers.
+Note the "Subscription ID", as it will need to be entered in the "Subscription name" field in the Elastic Agent configuration.
+- Under "Choose logs to include in sink", for example add `logName:"cloudaudit.googleapis.com"` in the "Inclusion filter" to include all audit logs.

+This is just an example, you will need to create your own filter expression to select the log types you want to export to the Pub/Sub topic.